aimms/language-reference/advanced-language-components/the-aimms-programming-interface/model-edit-functions.rst

 .. rubric:: Closing or destroying a node

-:numref:`table:api.model.edit.roots` not only lists the functions to open or create nodes, but also shows the complementary functions to close or destroy nodes.
+:ref:`this table <table:api.model.edit.roots>` not only lists the functions to open or create nodes, but also shows the complementary functions to close or destroy nodes.
 The function ``AimmsMeCloseNode(MEH)`` de-allocates the handle ``MEH`` but leaves the corresponding node in the